 The superior vena cava is one of the primary veins within our bodies.
 It transports blood from our arms, chest, neck, and head to our hearts.
 In superior vena cava syndrome (SVCS), this vein has become obstructed or compressed to some degree.
 One of the main causes of SVCS is cancer.

 SVCS usually results in a group of symptoms that develop slowly over time.
 If these symptoms are ignored, SVCS can cause serious breathing problems and become a medical emergency.
-So if you experience any of the common symptoms of SVCS you should seek medical advice immediately.
+If you experience any of the common symptoms of SVCS you should seek medical advice immediately.

 There are some other symptoms of SVCS, but these occur more rarely.
 They are: